 CTP professional staff: Andy Cline: Executive Producer | Chelsea Eichholz: Producer | Shannon Cay Bowers: Producer | Shane Franklin: Producer | Tyler Beck: Producer | Taye Taye: Producer and Chief Cinematographer

-Carbon Trace Productions is a multimedia, documentary organization dedicated to telling compelling stories about people living sustainable lives in an emerging era of resource limits.
-CTP adheres to journalistic standards in research and reporting in its quest to inform its audience about the contextual complexities of the stories it tells, including: climate change, energy use, urbanism, environmentalism, and sustainability.
+Carbon Trace Productions is a multimedia documentary project run by students and faculty at Missouri State University.
+We are dedicated to telling compelling stories about people living sustainable, global lives.
+CTP adheres to journalistic standards in research and reporting in its quest to inform its audience about the contextual complexities of the stories it tells, including: cultural explorations, urbanism, and sustainability.

 - Shared Spaces | A documentary short | Screened at the 2015 New Urbanism Film Festival - October 8 to 10 2015

 - Downtown: A New American Dream | Screened at the 2016 New Urbanism Film Festival - October 6 to 9 2016